Native American History for Kids - Canoes Illustration

-Native American Canoes
+Native American History for Kids - Canoes

 Plank Canoes: The California Chumash made planked canoes, which they took out on the ocean for quick travel and to fish.